PURPOSE AND STRUCTURE

 THE SELECTION PROCESS

 To remain in good standing and earn an AOA certificate in Training in Policy Studies, program participants must attend and participate in all scheduled seminars and complete all assignments.
-The health policy issue analysis brief developed in the program must be submitted to a panel of AOA policy experts for review by May 15, 2014.

 FACILITIES AND RESOURCES

 Extensive in-kind contributions from the participating universities and the osteopathic associations’ offices are committed to the program.
 The facilities of the campus sites include library and information systems support as well as faculty and staff to work with the participants.
 The offices of the AOA and AACOM have been available for the Washington, D.C. sessions, and staffs from the offices arrange guest seminar leaders.